sara-montanari/sexyPowerplant/background/powerplantHistory.md

 ### use checkout to change order of versions of committed files
 i.e. git checkout HEAD~1 file --> the last version is now the current verison git checkout HEAD file --> now back to the current version as current version

-### compare versions
-git diff HEAD HEAD~3 file
-this will compare the current version wiht the version 3 modifications ago